My Kathmandu temples sightseeing FAM tour showcased a fascinating repository of Nepalese art, history, culture, and tradition.

 The Great Boudha Stupa

-When refugees entered Nepal from Tibet in the 1950s, many decided to live around Boudhanath and over 50 gompas (Tibetan monasteries) were built around the Stupa, which is said to entomb the remains of Kassapa Buddha.
+When refugees entered Nepal from Tibet in the 1950s, many decided to live around Boudhanath, and over 50 gompas (Tibetan monasteries) were built around the Stupa, which is said to entomb the remains of Kassapa Buddha.

 As we entered the courtyard, the soothing chants of the Tibetan mantra “Om Mane Padme Hum” wafted through the air, while a gong sounded solemnly from one of the buildings surrounding the Stupa.

-Accompanying this orchestra was the whirring of Tibetan prayer wheels, as hopeful devotees walked around the shrine turning them in prayer, and the fluttering of colourful prayer flags in the breeze at the top of the shrine.
+Accompanying this orchestra was the whirring of Tibetan prayer wheels, as hopeful devotees walked around the shrine turning them in prayer, and the fluttering of colorful prayer flags in the breeze at the top of the shrine.

 On top of a monastery, solar panels gleamed in the sunlight while monks in red robes looked down at the crowd from a balcony.